Spartina’s Anti-Viral Therapeutics Making the News

 Spartina Biotechnologies, a company supported by the New Mexico Consortium, has recently been highlighted in the news for their work developing a COVID-19 treatment.

-According to Dr. Sayre, “The innate immune response is very different than the type of immune response that’s activated by a vaccine.
+“The innate immune response is very different than the type of immune response that’s activated by a vaccine.
 It’s much faster than a vaccine.
 Vaccines take weeks to develop sometimes, but the innate immune response is activated within minutes of a virus infection, and what’s been shown is that kids that have a very active innate immune system have better disease outcomes.
 And in fact, adults that have a fast activated innate immune system also have milder disease symptoms.”

 To read more see the KOB4 article, “Santa Fe biotechnology company developing COVID-19 treatment“.